-The street network provides for 5-foot-wide sidewalks on all streets, except for the main spine roadway on which the 10-foot-wide Collington Branch Trail will be located as shown on DSP-05042-02.
+The street network provides for 5-foot-wide sidewalks on all streets, except for the main spine roadway on which the 10-foot-wide Collington Branch Trail will be located.

 d.
 Section 27-546(d), Site Plans, of the Zoning Ordinance contains the following required findings for the Planning Board to grant approval of a DSP in the M-X-T Zone: